Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

   How to set up a cluster of test machines for load generation.
 ---

+## Introduction

 XLT enables you to develop and run test scenarios for your application on your own machine, however a load test requires a lot of virtual users executing these test scenarios at the same time, which is a task best solved with the help of a distributed load generation environment, i.e. a cluster of test machines that generate the load that you defined.
 XLT ships with tools to help you set up your cluster using Google Cloud or Amazon Web Services - and this page contains an overview of how to use them.

+### How to run load tests using a distributed environment

+The basic setup which you would use to run a load test using a distributed load generation environment looks like this:

+{{% TODO %}}image{{% /TODO %}}

+You have one machine running your [master controller](../../manual/010-basics/#mcmaster-controller), which manages several machines that are running the [agent controllers](../../manual/010-basics/#acagent-controller) and [agents](../../manual/010-basics/#agents).

+Xceptance offers public image templates for AWS machines, or a <a href="https://github.com/Xceptance/XLT-Packer" target="_blank">helpful tool</a> to build your own image templates both for GC and AWS machines.

+Also, XLT ships with two little scripts that simplify the process of setting up and managing load test instances, as you might need quite a lot of them to generate your target load: **[gce_admin](#google-cloud-gc)** (for Google Cloud) and **[ec2_admin](#amazon-web-services-aws)** (for Amazon Web Services).
+They will help you to set up a cluster of test machines quickly, which you then just have to put into the master controller configuration: navigate to `<XLT>/config/mastercontroller.properties` on your MC machine, then enter the AC data the tools give you when you list the created instances.
+Now you are ready for load testing!

+{{% note title="How many machines do I need?" %}}
+The number and size of load testing machines you'll need for your setup is largely a matter of experience.
+A good rule of thumb to start with is: 1 AC machine per 5k target pageviews/hour.
+Check the agents' CPU usage after your load test in the [test report](../../manual/320-test-evaluation/#agents) so you know whether any adjustments are necessary.
+{{% /note %}}

+After your test has finished and the MC machine has downloaded all the data necessary for generating a test report, gce_admin/ec2_admin can also help you to easily shut down and delete all of your test machines.

 ## Google Cloud (GC)